NEW HOPE FOR ASTIGMATISM TREATMENT

 Usually astigmatism is hereditary: many people are born with an oblong cornea, and the resulting vision problems may get worse over time.
 Astigmatism may also result from eye injury that caused scarring on the cornea, from certain types of eye surgery, or from keratoconus, a disease that causes gradual thinning of the cornea.

-It is not only adults who can astigmatic.
-A recent study from the Ohio State University School of Optometry, found in 2,523 children, more than 28 percent of them had astigmatism.
 Children may be even more unaware of the condition than adults, and more unlikely to complain of blurred or distorted vision.
 Unfortunately, astigmatism can affect the ability to see well in school or during sports related activities.
 Yearly eye examinations are key to the detection of astigmatism in both children and adults.

 If you have a slight amount of astigmatism you may not notice it at all.
 In some cases uncorrected astigmatism can produce headaches, eyestrain and blurred vision at all distances.